hwayne/learntla-v2/docs/beginner/concurrency.rst

 .. todo:: better example of bookkeeping variable

-For now let's pull out the ``while`` loop and go back to version TK.
+For now let's pull out the ``while`` loop and go back to our previous version.

 Process Sets
 ---------------------